Michael Portillo: Early life

-Portillo was registered as a Spanish citizen at the age of four, and, in accordance with Spanish naming customs, which require a person to have two surnames, his Spanish passport names him as Miguel Portillo Blyth.
+Portillo was registered as a Spanish citizen at the age of four, and in accordance with Spanish naming customs (which require a person to have two surnames) his Spanish passport names him as Miguel Portillo Blyth.
+Portillo's now well-known "love affair with trains" started when he was a youth.
+He owned a clockwork train set, and envied friends who had electric ones.
+Additionally, his mother took him on 13-hour trips from London to Kirkcaldy aboard a steam-hauled night train, the Starlight Special, to visit his British grandparents, and he had summer holidays on the Isle of Wight, where he "loved" the steam railway between Ryde and Ventnor.

-In 1961, aged eight, Portillo appeared in a television advertisement for Ribena, a blackcurrant cordial drink.
-He was educated at Stanburn Primary School in Stanmore, Greater London, and Harrow County School for Boys and then won a scholarship to Peterhouse, Cambridge, where he studied history.
+In 1961, aged 8, Portillo appeared in a television advertisement for Ribena, a blackcurrant cordial drink.
+He was educated at Stanburn Primary School in Stanmore, Greater London, and Harrow County School for Boys and was awarded a scholarship to Peterhouse, Cambridge, where he studied history.
 While at school Portillo had supported the cause of the Labour Party; he attributed his embrace of conservatism at Cambridge to the influence of the right-wing Peterhouse historian Maurice Cowling.

+Marriage

-On 12 February 1982 Portillo married Carolyn Claire Eadie.
+In 1982, Portillo married Carolyn Claire Eadie.

 Political career (1984–2005)

 Portillo graduated in 1975 with a first-class degree in history, and, after a brief stint with Ocean Transport and Trading Ltd., a shipping and transport company, he joined the Conservative Research Department in 1976.
 Following the Conservative victory in 1979, he became a government adviser to David Howell at the Department of Energy.
 He left to work for Kerr-McGee Oil between 1981 and 1983.
 In the 1983 general election, he fought his first electoral contest, in the Labour-held seat of Birmingham Perry Barr, losing to the incumbent Jeff Rooker.